 To promote and refer students to the relevant University support services.

-To represent students on the London and Cardiff campuses and develop a system of representation on those campuses that works for the needs of those students.
+To represent students on the London, Birmingham and Cardiff campuses and develop a system of representation on those campuses that works for the needs of those students.

 To maintain contact with representatives in UWTSD partner colleges and, where there are no representatives, work with student liaison officers to ensure students on UWTSD courses are effectively represented.